 - Quieter: Low noise output when compared to gasoline or diesel compressors, and filling tanks near other boats or the reef is manageable.

-- Low Maintenance: Far less maintenance is required than gasoline or diesel compressors.
+- Low Maintenance: Electric compressors require far less maintenance than gasoline or diesel compressors.
 You will still need to replace the filters on a schedule set by the manufacturer.

 - No Extra Fuel: With no fuel required to run the engine, the costs of running the compressor can be low – especially when using solar panels or wind generators.